SMDevJi/React-Practise-Projects/README.md

 > Projects are organized in folders, each representing a standalone React application.

+- **Project 1: [bookSearch]** – A project that demonstrates data fetching from API and showing.
+- **Project 2: [contextReducerShoppingCart]** – A project that demonstrates usage of Context API with Usereducer hook.
-- **Project 1: [reduxShoppingCart]** – A project that demonstrates basic usage of react router and redux toolkit.
+- **Project 3: [reduxShoppingCart]** – A project that demonstrates basic usage of react router and redux toolkit.

 ## 🛠 Tech Stack